Worried about coronavirus I tried social distancing. Here's why it failed.

-Besides washing our hands and not touching our faces, we need to take seriously social distancing.
+Besides washing our hands and not touching our faces, we need to take seriously the guidelines for social distancing.

-Those two words have come with a lot of confusion – it doesn’t mean hitting the beach with a few hundred of your new best mates.
+Those two words have come with a lot of confusion (it seems last weekend many Sydneysiders thought it meant hitting the beach with a few hundred new best mates).

-To show why social distancing was so important, I have spent the past week trying to do it seriously – and in turn came into close contact with more than 250 people.
+To show why the rules are so important, I spent last week trying to do it seriously – and to show how many people you can come into contact with even while armed with sanitiser and a determination not to touch anyone.

-Last Monday I started recording how many people I came into enough contact with, and how many people those people had been with.
+Last Monday, I started recording how many people I had contact with, and how many each of those people had gone near.

 There were some parameters – they needed to have touched or been in close physical proximity to them.